stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 for detailed instruction on how to write the examples.

 ---
-## Writing Device Package
+## Writing JS device package
-If the `loader` from mixin `org.thingpedia.v2` is chosen in the device manifest, developers are required to provide a _device package_ containing the Javascript code to describe more details about how the device is configured and how each function behaves.
+Depending on the type of your device, you might need to provide a _device package_ containing the Javascript code to describe more details about how the device is configured and how each function behaves.
+This package will need to be uploaded at the metadata page before you submit.

-### The layout of a Device package
+### The layout of a device package
 The Thingpedia API assumes a precise layout for a device package, which must be a zip file containing exactly the JS files and the package.json, as well as any dependency you need.
 You should not assume any nodejs module beyond the 'thingpedia' module illustrated here - if you need any, bundle them in your zip file.

+If there is no dependency needed and all your code is in one file, you can also upload the file directly, and we will generate the package.json and zip file for you.

 If you are using a Mac, please use command line to compress the folder:
 `zip -r xx.zip your-folder-name`.
 Compressing from the right-click menu in Mac will create a new folder which makes the system fail to find the files in the root directory.

-If there is no dependency needed and all your code is in one file, you can also upload the file directly, and we will generate the package.json and zip file for you.

-For the package.json file, don't worry about the additional attribute _thingpedia-version_ which appear in the examples we provided.
-The attribute will be generated automatically when you upload your code to Thingpedia with proper device metadata.

 The primary entry point (i.e., the one named as "main" in package.json) should be a _device class_.
 You would instantiate the device class